GradWeek Frequently Asked Questions

 No, the IST Corporate Office is not open 24/7 during travel.
 However, the Customer Relations Team is available to help answer general questions during business hours—Monday through Friday—via email at info@istours.com or at (800) 448-4444.
 GradWeek also monitors all groups as they travel to and from their destination.
 Once travelers arrive, they will be provided with a 24-hour GradWeek Staff contact number they can call or text for assistance at any time while on-site.
 While GradWeek’s adult staff are not chaperones and do not serve as a point of contact between parents and travelers, they are available on-site around the clock from the moment travelers arrive until they depart.

 You are responsible for getting yourself to the departure airport.
 Arrive at least 2 hours before your flight for domestic travel, and 3 hours before for international flights.
 Be sure to check your flight itinerary and visit your airport’s website ahead of time for directions, terminal details, and baggage allowances.
 At the airport, present your printed itinerary at the airline’s ticket counter to receive your boarding pass and check any luggage.
 If you have a connecting flight, your checked bags will automatically transfer—there’s no need to retrieve them until your final destination.
 Once you arrive, head to baggage claim to collect your luggage, then look for GradWeek staff wearing branded shirts and ID badges.
 They’ll be there to guide you to your transfer bus.
-Do not talk with local vendors offering rides or services, as they are not affiliated with your GradWeek trip.
+Do not talk with local vendors offering rides or services, as they are not affiliated with GradWeek.

 No, GradWeek staff will not be present at your departure airport, any connecting airports, or onboard your flights.
 Travelers are fully responsible for arranging their own transportation to their departure airport, arriving on time, navigating the terminals, connecting flights, delays, cancellations, managing gate changes, and boarding their flights on time.
 We strongly encourage parents/guardians to review airport procedures and terminal maps with their student beforehand to help ensure they are prepared and confident in navigating the travel process independently.
 GradWeek Staff will meet group flight travelers at the destination airport, typically near the luggage carousel, and will accompany them on the transfers to the hotel.
+For those traveling to Panama City Beach, there will be a staff member(s) on the buses for most departure cities.

 Once you arrive at the airport, head to your airline’s ticket counter to check in for your flight.
 Present your printed e-ticket/itinerary to the ticket agent to receive your boarding pass and check any luggage you’re not carrying on.
 Important: Online or kiosk check-in is not available for group travel.
 Travel Tip: Take a photo of your boarding pass as soon as you receive it, in case you misplace it during your trip.
 Next, proceed to the TSA security checkpoint.
 Be sure to have your valid government-issued photo ID and physical boarding pass easily accessible.
-After clearing security, locate your assigned gate first, before stopping at any shops or restrooms along the way.
+After clearing security, locate your assigned gate before stopping at any shops or restrooms along the way.

 Do not be alarmed, it is not uncommon for flights to encounter delays.
 For anything more than a 2-hour delay, we recommend seeking assistance from the airline/airport gate agent immediately!
 Regardless of age, travelers should be prepared to navigate travel disruptions independently (advocate for themselves).
 Once your flight is within 24-hours of departure, the airport takes complete control of your ticket/flight, and the airport staff has full authority over the flight reservation.
 This means that the airport staff are responsible for assisting your group with any flight updates and rebooking (if necessary).
 In addition, airline staff are the best resource for assisting travelers with next steps and alternate flight options, as airlines communicate updates directly to travelers/passengers first.
 Therefore, we strongly recommend that parents stay in direct contact with their students to stay informed.
 This also allows our office phone lines to be clear so we can continue to work behind the scenes with the Air Department, Hotel Department, and outside vendors.
 GradWeek will send updates by text or email if there are major flight changes or extra instructions to share.